-The Indigenous Justice Studies (IJS) program explores topics related to crime and deviance, the criminal justice system, and the rule of law.
-Courses critically examine the various responsibilities of key components of a justice system that strives to ensure the safety and protection of society.
-Students will look at the challenges Indigenous people face in the criminal justice system and how Indigenous cultural approaches to corrections, policing, and courts are helping to address the legacy of colonization.
-A great emphasis is placed upon the cultural values and beliefs of the Indigenous community and utilizes Indigenous adult educational teaching methodology, experimental learning, and practical application of academic knowledge.
-The IJS practicum placement allows students to gain experience working with Indigenous and non-Indigenous agencies and organizations related to criminal and social justice.
+The Indigenous Justice Studies (IJS) prioritizes Indigenous laws and Indigenous Peoples while exploring topics related to crime and deviance, the criminal justice system, and the role of colonial law.
+Courses critically examine the various responsibilities of a system that strives to ensure safety and protection while learning about the oppression experienced by Indigenous Peoples and the role of Indigenous cultural approaches to healing from the impacts of genocide.
+What sets our program apart is the emphasis on applying this knowledge in real-world settings and culturally authentic teachings.
+We also emphasize Indigenous adult educational teaching methodology, experimental learning, and practical application of academic knowledge.
+The IJS practicum placement allows students to gain experience working with agencies and organizations related to criminal and social justice.

 If you do not meet high school graduation requirements or need to boost your high school grades before applying to a program, NEC can help you.